ruch798/Data-Visualization-Portfolio/Part1_FinalProject.md

 - Prone to developing addictive patterns.

 **Resolution**
-- Recommendations to minimize screen time and lead a healthy lifestyle.
+- Recommendations to minimize screen time and lead a healthy lifestyle like:
+  -   Turning off your phone’s notifications
+  -   Set your display color scale to monochrome during work hours
+  -   Set a time limit for apps that you use the most!

 ## Initial Sketches 🎨